-An HCPC registered Orthotist with several years of experience within NHS clinics across Scotland and England.
+An HCPC registered Orthotist and Physiotherapist with several years of experience within NHS and private clinics across Scotland and England.

-A special interest in lower limb biomechanics, sports orthotics and diabetic foot care.
+A special interest in lower limb biomechanics, sports injuries and neurological rehabilitation.
 Experienced in specialist neuromuscular, traumatic spinal injuries and arthritic conditions.
 Experienced in sports taping, gait modification and specific lower limb strengthenin, offering a unique perspective as a dual qualified physiotherapist and orthotist.